What is Irrigation?

 Crop period: The time period between the instant of sowing seeds to the instant of harvesting the plants is called crop period.

 Irrigation water should be supplied as soon as the moisture falls up to the optimum level.
-The quantity of water that produces maximum yield of the crops is termed as optimum water level.
+The quantity of water that produces the maximum yield of the crops is termed as optimum water level.
 More or less than the optimum level results the reduction of the yield.

 Mesopotamia (at present Iraq and some parts of Iran) was familiar as the land of two rivers of Tigris (to the north) and Euphrates (to the south).
 As rains were seasonal in Mesopotamia, irrigation was extremely necessary for its agriculture.
-Another problem was that Tigris and Euphrates carried large amount of silt which caused floods.
+Another problem was that Tigris and Euphrates carried a large amount of silt which caused floods.
 So, a system was developed for controlling the direction and flow of water.
 Canals and irrigation ditches were also built for supplying water to the fields.
 A brief idea about Mesopotamia irrigation system can be found from this YouTube link

-Irrigation system of ancient Egypt was mainly based on river Nile.
-Water was supplied to the agricultural lands from Nile.
+The irrigation system of ancient Egypt was mainly based on river Nile.
+Water was supplied to the agricultural lands from the Nile.
 Uncertain level of water flowing in the Nile was the main problem for Egyptian agriculture.
 During high and low level of water flow, flood and scarcity of water were very common.
 Small basins, canals were built to collect water for irrigation purpose.
 Different regions like Mexico, North America were also familiar with the irrigation system.

 Approaches for Irrigation Scheduling

+The importance of irrigation is very high for mankind.
 Irrigation scheduling determines when to and how much of water have to apply to the field.
 Scientist and farmers use several approaches for scheduling irrigation.
 These are as follows.

 Soil moisture depletion approaches